 Duck Ceramics Designs

 Lindy Bartletta Ceramics / Sheen Pottery: Lindy’s new work focuses on coloured porcelain.
-I saw her Fern design slab vessels at the Top Drawer Show which were beautiful.
-They are made by hand rolling the clay which is then impressed with a fabulous fern design while it is still soft.
+I saw her Fern design slab vessels at the Top Drawer Show, which were beautiful.
+They are made by hand-rolling the clay which is then impressed with a fabulous fern design while it is still soft.
 The forms are then put together in various shapes before fired and glazed.
-Some of the vessels are perfect for holding plants, especially the petal shaped version.
-The colours were stunning which included a blue and claret red colour.
+Some of the vessels are perfect for holding plants, especially the petal-shaped version.
+The colours were stunning, which included a blue and claret red colour.

 Lindy Bartletta Designs

-Lorna Syson: Lorna’s Garden Plant Pots selection are made from digitally printed fabric with a water resistant PU canvas lining.
+Lorna Syson: Lorna’s Garden Plant Pots selection is made from digitally printed fabric with a water-resistant PU canvas lining.
 It’s best to remove the plant when you water and let it drain to avoid getting the holder too wet or pop a small dish in the base to collect the water.
 The four pretty designs in this range are called Chrysanthemum, Buds and Butterflies, Wren and Cherry and Pansy.
 Lorna loves nature which features throughout her work.
 She also makes cushions, lampshades, fabric, wallpaper, greeting cards and more.